 Mix in the eggs and the vanilla extract.

 Stir in the flour mixture, just until incorporated, then fold in the chocolate chips.

-Scoop out approximately 1 1/2-ounce balls onto two prepared sheet pans.
-Note that these cookies will spread a little so keep them a couple of inches apart on the baking sheets.
+Scoop out approximately 1 1/2-ounce balls and place on 2 prepared sheet pans.
+Note that these cookies will spread a little, so keep them a couple of inches apart on the baking sheets.

-Very slightly flatten the top of each cookie and sprinkle with a bit of sea salt.
+Flatten the top of each cookie very slightly and sprinkle with a bit of sea salt.